Selecting a language will automatically trigger the translation of the page content.

 • Act of recognition if it was established before birth

-• Proof of domicile (or residence) of less than 3 months if the child has not yet been recognized
+• Proof of domicile (or residence) less than 3 months if the child has not yet been recognized

 • Family booklet to register the child, if the parents already have a booklet